-That goes even without saying, as we know.
-The brutal Spanish conquistadors, enslavement, rape and pillage, Spanish Inquisition and all that.
+That goes even without saying, we are told… The brutal Spanish conquistadors, enslavement, rape and pillage, Spanish Inquisition, and all that.

-We are told about these in history.
-We are reminded about the brutality of Spanish conquest of Americas over and over.
-How Cortez and his 300-500 men brutally conquered an entire continent, how scared were the Natives of his guns and so on.
-Even if ~300 men conquering an entire continent sounds a little… well… ‘exaggerated’… Especially if one has any reading into history of warfare…
+We are told about these in history books.
+We are reminded of the brutality of the Spanish conquest of the Americas over and over.
+How Cortez and his 300-500 men brutally conquered an entire continent, how scared the Natives were of his guns, and so on.
+Even if ~300 men conquering an entire continent sounds a little… well… ‘exaggerated’… Especially if one has any reading into the history of warfare…

 Let’s have a look and go through the myths one by one, from enslavement to genocide

-It wasn’t Cortez and his men who massacred the ~200,000 Aztecs when Tenochtitlan was conquered by ~1000 Spaniards and their ~80,000 Native american allies – it was their allies.
-People whose relatives, even family members were taken as tribute by Aztecs and were massacred or were eatenin ritual slaughter, or were kept as food stock to be eaten in famines.
+It wasn’t Cortez and his men who massacred the ~200,000 Aztecs when Tenochtitlan was conquered by ~1000 Spaniards and their ~80,000 Native American allies – it was their allies.
+People whose relatives, even family members were taken as tribute by Aztecs and were massacred or were eaten in ritual slaughter, or were kept as food stock to be eaten in famines.
 These people didn’t have any mercy for their Aztec compatriots.
-It’s questionable whether Cortez and his men would want to stop their allies after knowing what Aztecs did to them, and its totally questionable that they could.
+It’s questionable whether Cortez and his men would want to stop their allies after knowing what the Aztecs did to them, and it’s totally questionable that they could.

-When Cortez was recalled back to Spain in 1528, the remaining colonial administrator, Guzman, engages in pillaging, enslavement and wars against the native american populations.
+When Cortez was recalled back to Spain in 1528, the remaining colonial administrator, Guzman, engages in pillaging, enslavement, and wars against the Native American populations.
 Then Cortez returns with a bunch of judges.
 Spanish had been insisting that natives keep written records of history, which they were not doing until then.
-The first written records which the natives created during Guzman’s stint are used as evidence against him and native americans testify as witnesses in court for his crimes.
-Court condemns and sentences Guzman, who is sent back to Spain in chains as a traitor and enemy of the crown for his crimes against native americans.
+The first written records that the natives created during Guzman’s stint are used as evidence against him and Native Americans testify as witnesses in court for his crimes.
+The court condemns and sentences Guzman, who is sent back to Spain in chains as a traitor and enemy of the crown for his crimes against Native Americans.

-One of the judges not only rails against slavery of natives in his reports to the Spanish crown, but also proceeds to repair and rebuild the native communities with his own money.
-He sets up advanced communities in which native americans are taught European technical skills, but their native culture is preserved.
+One of the judges not only rails against the slavery of natives in his reports to the Spanish crown but also proceeds to repair and rebuild the native communities with his own money.
+He sets up advanced communities in which Native Americans are taught European technical skills, but their native culture is preserved.
 They rule themselves and are called “Republicas de Indios”.

-To top that, In 1542, a Spanish humanist, las Casas, succeeded in persuading Spanish court, nobility and clergy that Indians could not be treated as subhumans and could not be subjected to slavery, based on humanitarian arguments, leading to Native Americans to be declared Spanish subjects with equal standing with Spaniards.
-(New Laws) This is a major feat, since such a result could only come with broad agreement of crown, top nobility, and the clergy, not just the crown itself.
+To top that, In 1542, a Spanish humanist, las Casas, succeeded in persuading the Spanish court, nobility, and clergy that Indians could not be treated as subhumans and could not be subjected to slavery, based on humanitarian arguments, leading to Native Americans to be declared Spanish subjects with equal standing with Spaniards.
+(New Laws) This is a major feat since such a result could only come with the broad agreement of the crown, top nobility, and the clergy, not just the crown itself.
 This means that the majority of the Spanish establishment agreed with these humanist arguments.

 Again, in 1550, he won another debate against private interests who were arguing that Natives were subhuman and therefore needed ‘masters’ to ‘civilize’.

-As a result, there are 6 million~ pure blooded Incans today, Native Americans are either majority in numerous South American countries or constitute significant segments inside the population in others, and there are entire races of mixed European-Native ancestry which we call Mexicans and other South Americans.
+As a result, there are 6 million~ pure-blooded Incans today, Native Americans are either the majority in numerous South American countries or constitute significant segments inside the population in others, and there are entire races of mixed European-Native ancestry which we call Mexicans and other South Americans.

-Compare this to North America, where someone is counted ‘Native american’ if s/he has 1/40 native american blood, solely because Anglo establishment eradicated an entire continent.
+Compare this to North America, where someone is counted as being ‘Native American’ if s/he has 1/40 Native American blood, solely because the Anglo establishment eradicated an entire continent.

-But, it wasn’t only las Casas who was in contrast with the Anglo-literature propaganda that goes back to Elizabethan age.
+But, it wasn’t only Las Casas who was in contrast with the Anglo-literature propaganda that goes back to the Elizabethan age.
 Spanish actions and deeds in South America from the start spark a large contrast to what is claimed by that literature:

 1 – Brutal conquistadors

-The reality is that it was Spanish conquistadors and their Indian allies who conquered the Aztec.
-In the last pitched battles, Aztec army numbered towards 100,000~, and the alliance army that fought them also numbered around the same 100,000~ mark.
+The reality is that it was the Spanish conquistadors and their Indian allies who conquered the Aztecs.
+In the last pitched battles, the Aztec army numbered towards 100,000~, and the alliance army that fought them also numbered around the same 100,000~ mark.
 Spanish was just a part of that army, and they were leading the army as the alliance leaders.

-There was a factor which united all these tribes and allied them with the Spanish: their hatred of Aztecs.
+There was a factor that united all these tribes and allied them with the Spanish: their hatred of the Aztecs.

-Aztecs, who were yearly sacrificing up to ~100,000 people empire wide, including children.
+The Aztecs, who were sacrificing up to ~100,000 people yearly, empire-wide, including children.

-As you can understand, after a hundred or so years of having your youth, women, children murdered in altars, camaraderie towards the fellow natives who rule you goes out of the window.
-As such, many local tribes and kingdoms were utterly hating the Aztec with their guts.
+As you can understand, after a hundred or so years of having your youth, women, and children murdered in altars, camaraderie towards the fellow natives who rule you goes out of the window.
+As such, many local tribes and kingdoms were utterly hating the Aztecs with their guts.

-The brutality which a segment of Aztec population was subjected to after the fall of their empire, therefore, becomes very easy to understand – it wasnt something that was propagated by the ~300–500 conquistadors, it would necessitate hundreds of thousands of people seeking revenge for their people slaughtered in the altars.
+The brutality that a segment of the Aztec population was subjected to after the fall of their empire, therefore, becomes very easy to understand – it wasn’t something that was propagated by the ~300–500 conquistadors, it would necessitate hundreds of thousands of people seeking revenge for their people slaughtered in the altars.

 2 – Spanish treatment of Natives

 - Conquistadors immediately started marrying into native nobility to establish legitimacy as rulers.
-This is something unthinkable in anglosphere.
-Incidentally it is the start of today’s mestizo (mixed) races in South America.
+This is something unthinkable in the anglosphere.
+Incidentally, it is the start of today’s mestizo (mixed) races in South America.

-- Combined with decree of 1512 which declared native americans as free men, conquistadors marrying into the nobility from the start, and especially later laws declaring Native Americans as Spanish subjects, marriage in between Spaniards and natives was not only now legal, but also socially acceptable.
-As a result, today we have a country called Mexico which is populated by 125 million people, all of which are either mestizos or totally/partially pure blooded Native Americans.
+- Combined with the decree of 1512 which declared Native Americans as free men, conquistadors marrying into the nobility from the start, and especially later laws declaring Native Americans as Spanish subjects, marriage between Spaniards and natives was not only now legal but also socially acceptable.
+As a result, today we have a country called Mexico which is populated by 125 million people, all of which are either mestizos or totally/partially pure-blooded Native Americans.
 There is no such phenomenon in North America, where Native Americans were actually eradicated.

-- While native american kingdoms’ top governance was replaced with a viceroy, many kingdoms and their administration were left intact.
-Conquistadors and early viceroys only changed top administration, though middle level administration were also replaced by Spaniards or Mestizos in later times, majority of Native American culture, institutions and governance were kept.
+- While Native American kingdoms’ top governance was replaced with a viceroy, many kingdoms and their administration were left intact.
+Conquistadors and early viceroys only changed top administration, though middle-level administration was also replaced by Spaniards or Mestizos in later times, the majority of Native American culture, institutions, and governance were kept.

-- So much that Spanish crown granted autonomy to major tribes which allied with them.
-These Indian kingdoms were subject to Spanish crown in foreign policy, but totally independent in their internal affairs.
-This went on until early 19th century.
+- So much so that the Spanish crown granted autonomy to major tribes which allied with them.
+These Indian kingdoms were subject to the Spanish crown in foreign policy but totally independent in their internal affairs.
+This went on until the early 19th century.

-- Aside from the early plagues brought from Europe, no native population under Spain’s control risked eradication or ethnic cleansing: The native populations of western and south western North America started to disappear only after they came under Anglosphere domination through United States, whereas they did not suffer any such genocide during Spanish or Mexican rule.
-Same applies to the native peoples in central North America, under French rule.
+- Aside from the early plagues brought from Europe, no native population under Spain’s control risked eradication or ethnic cleansing: The native populations of western and southwestern North America started to disappear only after they came under Anglosphere domination through the United States, whereas they did not suffer any such genocide during Spanish or Mexican rule.
+The same applies to the native peoples in central North America, under French rule.

 3 – Spanish treatment of New Spain